karnotxyz/starknet_bridge/README.md

 The bridge implements a hierarchical access control system with different roles for flexibility.
 This does not complicate the system, if some roles feel unnecessary just dont use them given proper setup has been done.

-### Timelock Access Control
-The Timelock contract has a DEFAULT_ADMIN role (owner) which manages three roles:
-- Proposer: Can propose new operations
-- Executor: Can execute operations after the timelock period
-- Canceller: Can cancel proposed operations

 ### TokenBridge Access Control
 The TokenBridge has a more complex role hierarchy:
 - GOVERNANCE_ADMIN: Top-level admin role